MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ms.topic: article
 ms.custom: devx-track-azdevcli
 ms.prod: azure
+zone_pivot_groups: azd-languages-set
 ---

 # Get started with Azure Developer CLI

-We'll use the [Todo App with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
-The template contains a complete ToDo application.
-You will get everything you need to build, deploy, and monitor an Azure solution.
-For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).
+We'll use a sample GitHub repo, a Todo app, for this walkthrough.
+Upon completion, you will get the code and will be able to run commands to build, deploy, and monitor the application in Azure.

 > [!NOTE]
 > You can use any of the [Azure Developer CLI templates](azure-dev-cli-templates.md) for this walkthrough.
-The Todo application is also available in [Python](https://github.com/azure-samples/todo-python-mongo) and [C#](https://github.com/Azure-Samples/todo-csharp-cosmos-sql).
-The developer workflow (azd commands you run) are the same.
-The only component unique to a template is the prerequisites.

 ## Azure Subscription